How To Experience The Real Dubai – Take a Walk Through Old Dubai

 So after you’ve spent some time working on your tan, how do you experience that long history and rich culture and get a taste of the real Dubai?
 My Dubai.
 Well, I like to start visitors off in Old Dubai, before I take them to any swanky restaurants or glitzy shopping malls.

-When Terence and I lived in Dubai we’d take regular afternoon strolls during the cooler months from our apartment in the concrete jungle of Al Mankhool, through Bur Dubai’s ‘Little India’ to the old Persian quarter of Bastakiya, along the waterfront of Dubai Creek to the mouth of the estuary at Shindagha, the historic heart of Dubai.
+When Terence and I lived in Dubai we’d take regular afternoon strolls during the cooler months from our apartment in the concrete jungle of Bur Dubai’s Al Mankhool through nearby Meena Bazaar’s ‘Little India’ and the old Persian quarter of Bastakiya, along the waterfront of Dubai Creek to the mouth of the estuary at Shindagha, the historic heart of Dubai.
 Sometimes we’d zip across the Creek to continue our amble through Deira’s narrow backstreets and (now-renovated) ramshackle souqs in Al Ras, before finishing with a wander along the dhow wharves.
 It’s a walk I strongly recommend you take.

 Start your mosey along Dubai Creek at the beginning of Al Seef Road Park, where you’ll find local residents on weekends lazing on the grass and picnicking with friends.
 From here you can take in the stunning skyline across the Creek in Deira where you’ll see the shimmering water and wooden dhow and abra boats reflected in the mirrored surfaces of the shiny office towers and hotels.